confluentinc/examples/security/rbac/README.md

 # Overview

-This demo showcases the Role Based Access Control (RBAC) functionality in Confluent Platform.
-It is mostly for reference to see a workflow using the new functionality.
+This demo showcases the [Role Based Access Control (RBAC)](https://docs.confluent.io/current/security/rbac/index.html) functionality in Confluent Platform.
+It is mostly for reference to see a workflow using the new RBAC feature across the services in Confluent Platform.

-## Running the demo
+# Run the demo

-1. Change directory into the scripts folder:
+1. Change directory into the `scripts` folder:

 ```bash
 $ cd scripts